-Whether you’re a restaurant manager yourself or if you’re wanting to find out what makes a good restaurant manager before hiring a new one, you’ll find out early on that good restaurant managers are constantly under pressure to keep a lot of plates spinning at the same time.
+Whether you’re a restaurant manager yourself or if you’re finding a restaurant manager and wanting to find out what makes a good specialist before hiring a new one, you’ll find out early on that good restaurant managers are constantly under pressure to keep a lot of plates spinning at the same time.

 You’ll find that being a good restaurant manager requires both the ability to work reactively and proactively.
 General managers have to be quick on their feet, while at the same time planning ahead of time and communicating with the owner to never lose track of the big picture.

 On top of that, restaurant managers have to inspire and motivate their staff.
 With employee turnover rates as high as 70% in 2016, losing experienced staff is one of the biggest challenges for any food service business.